 To meet these needs, GP practices are working together with community, mental health, social care, pharmacy, hospital and voluntary services in their local areas in groups of practices known as primary care networks (PCNs).

-Primary care networks build on the core of current primary care services and enable greater provision of proactive, personalised, coordinated and more integrated health and social care.
-Clinicians describe this as a change from reactively providing appointments to proactively care for the people and communities they serve.
-Where emerging primary care networks are in place in parts of the country, there are clear benefits for patients and clinicians.
+PCNs build on existing primary care services and enable greater provision of proactive, personalised, coordinated and more integrated health and social care for people close to home.
+Clinicians describe this as a change from reactively providing appointments to proactively caring for the people and communities they serve.

-Refreshing NHS Plans for 2018-19 set out the ambition for CCGs to actively encourage every practice to be part of a local primary care network so that these cover the whole country as far as possible by the end of 2018/19.
-Primary care networks will be based on GP registered lists, typically serving natural communities of around 30,000 to 50,000.
-They should be small enough to provide the personal care valued by both patients and GPs, but large enough to have impact and economies of scale through better collaboration between practices and others in the local health and social care system.
+Each of the 1,250 PCNs across England are based on GP registered patient lists, typically serving natural communities of between 30,000 to 50,000 people (with some flexibility).
+They are small enough to provide the personal care valued by both people and GPs, but large enough to have impact and economies of scale through better collaboration between GP practices and others in the local health and social care system.

-Find out more through case studies from across the country where primary care networks are already making a difference to staff and patients.
+Find out more through a collection of case studies from across the country where PCNs are working to make a difference to staff and patients.